webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 All items deprecated in v4 were removed.

-MIGRATION: Make sure that your webpack 4 build does not print deprecation warnings.
+__MIGRATION__: Make sure that your webpack 4 build does not print deprecation warnings.

 Here are a few things that were removed but did not have deprecation warnings in v4: